History of Greyhound in Timeline

 Greyhound

-The Greyhound is a breed of dog, specifically a sighthound.
-Bred for coursing, greyhound racing, and hunting, they are also kept as show dogs and pets.
-They are known for their speed and agility.
+The Greyhound is a sighthound breed primarily bred for coursing, greyhound racing, and hunting.
+While primarily utilized for sports and hunting, they are also kept as show dogs and pets, valued for their companionship and appearance.
+Their breeding emphasizes speed and agility for competitive racing and hunting activities.

 In 1926, modern greyhound racing was introduced into England.

-1927: Greyhound racing introduced into Northern Ireland, Scotland, and the Republic of Ireland
+1927: Greyhound racing introduced to Northern Ireland, Scotland, and the Republic of Ireland

 In 1927, modern greyhound racing was introduced into Northern Ireland, Scotland, and the Republic of Ireland.